Our internal medicine department offers a wide range of services to help guide you with the management of cases requiring further investigation.

 - Nasopharyngeal endoscopy

-- Sampling for bacterial/fungal cultures
+- Sampling for cytology, histopathology, bacterial / fungal cultures

 Lower respiratory system

-- Tracheal and/or bronchial endoscopy
+- Tracheal or bronchial mass biopsy

 - Vesical mucosa biopsies